-There is no way to accurately predict when interest rates will rise but there are signs that a hike may be coming.
+There is no way to accurately predict when interest rates will rise again but there are ways to prepare yourself in advance.

 Speak to a mortgage broker